Birational motives, I: pure birational motives

 which becomes full and essentially surjective after tensoring morphisms with $\Q$ (Proposition \ref{p6.1}).
 So, one could say that $\AbS(F)$ is the \emph{representable part} of $\Chow^\o(F)$.
 We also show that, after tensoring with $\Q$, $\Albv$ has a right adjoint which identifies $\AbS(F)\otimes\Q$ with the thick subcategory of $\Chow^\o(F)\otimes\Q$ generated by motives of varieties of dimension $\le 1$.

 Some results of the preliminary version \cite{birat} of this work were used in other papers, namely \cite{kmp} and \cite{FqX}, and we occasionally refer to these papers to ease the exposition.
-In order to give a correspondence guide to the reader and also explain that there are no circular arguments, let us describe precisely what results from \cite{birat} are used in these papers, and which results replace them here:
+Here is a correspondence guide between the results from \cite{birat} used in these papers and those in the present version: